mdominijanni/inferno/docs/examples/quickstart.md

 from torchvision.transforms.v2 import Compose, ToImage, ToDtype, Lambda
 ```

-We'll also set some values used throughout this example.
+Then we set some values used throughout this example.

 ```{code} python
 shape = (10, 10)